 What are Wind Chill and Heat Index?

-Wind chill, or wind chill factor, is the perceived drop in temperature due to the wind.
+Wind chill, or the wind chill factor, is the perceived drop in temperature due to the wind.
 The faster the wind is moving, the lower, and farther away from the actual temperature the wind chill will be.

-Why?
-Well, there is a reason for this.
 When things lose heat through convection, that heat is lost to the adjacent air which is cooler, thus warming it up slightly.
 When the wind is blowing, it moves that insulating layer of warm area around, speeding up the heat loss.
 The faster the wind blows, the more heat loss that occurs.

+Wondering how to determine wind chill?
 Here’s a copy of the National Weather Service’s Wind Chill Chart.
 If you click on the image, it’ll also take you to their wind chill calculator.